 American Flag Paint Stick ProjectPosted on May 9, 2016 6:55:06 AM by Dawn Barrett

 Looking for a summer craft for the 4th of July?
-Head to your local hardware or craft store and pick up supplies to make a paint stick American flag.
+Head to your local craft store and pick up supplies to make a paint stick American flag.
 Designer Dawn is on our blog to show you how.

 Designed by: Dawn Barrett